-As far as visual consistency goes, the best way to make sure you’re always at the top of your game is to have a Style Guide for your business.
+The best way to make sure you’re consistent is to have brand guidelines for your business.
 A Style Guide is a document that tells you, and anyone else in your company, how to present your brand to the world's eyes.
 A Language Guide (sometimes known as a “content style guide” or “editorial guidelines”) is a document that helps your brand be consistent in its words and tone.

 What’s important to keep consistent and what’s less important?
 A good rule of thumb is to make sure you’re always practicing what you preach.
 Don’t contradict yourself.
 Make sure you keep your promises.
-Don’t say you hate cats on Twitter, and then post selfies of you cuddling up with your adorable kitty on Instagram.
 If you want your potential customers to trust your business, avoid confusing them at all costs.

 4. You try to be like everyone else.

-Blending in defeats the purpose of branding in the first place!
-The whole reason branding has become so popular recently is because of the need for differentiation.
+Blending in defeats the purpose of branding!
+A major reason branding has become so popular recently is because of the need for differentiation.
 If you become a copycat of your competitor, you are doing the opposite of differentiating yourself.

 5. You forget that building a brand is fun!

-In the first podcast episode, Bianca expresses how fun it can be to get in tune with who you are—what matters to you, where you came from, what your vision is.
+It can be downright joyful to get in tune with who you are—what matters to you, where you came from, what your vision is.
 It’s no different with your brand.
-When you take time to be introspective and reflective about who you are, you can actually be energized by the results!
+When you take time to be introspective and reflective about your brand identity, you can actually be energized by the results!